-Which city is cheaper, Kuala Lumpur or Athens?
+Which place is cheaper, Kuala Lumpur or Athens?

 These are the overall average travel costs for the two destinations.